PhD, University of Nevada, Las Vegas

 Interests and Expertise

 Csicsila's research focuses generally on American literature of the 19th and early 20th centuries.
 His principal interests include Mark Twain, Mary Wilkins Freeman, Sarah Orne Jewett, and William Faulkner.
 In addition, Csicsila studies the ways that American writers have been taught in our nation's universities throughout the 20th century and how these pedagogical trends have impacted each author's place in the American literary canon as it has evolved over time.
 This line of inquiry is the subject of his first book, Canons by Consensus: Critical Trends and American Literature Anthologies, published in 2004 by the University of Alabama Press.
+He has also served since 2007 as a member of the six-person editorial team of The Prentice Hall Anthology of American Literature.

-Csicsila's research on the treatment of American writers in the college classroom also led to his development of a groundbreaking course for literature and teaching majors at Eastern Michigan University called "Mark Twain for Teachers."
-In June 2002, Csicsila traveled with twenty undergraduate and graduate students from Eastern Michigan to Quarry Farm, Mark Twain's home in Elmira, New York, where he taught an intensive summer class that dealt primarily with the handling Twain's best-known and oftentimes controversial writings in high school and college literature courses.
+Csicsila's work on the treatment of American writers in the college classroom led to his development of a groundbreaking course for literature and teaching majors at Eastern Michigan University called "Mark Twain for Teachers."
+In June 2002, Csicsila traveled with twenty undergraduate and graduate students from Eastern Michigan to Quarry Farm, Mark Twain's summer home in Elmira, New York, where he taught an intensive summer class that dealt primarily with the handling of Twain's best-known and oftentimes controversial writings in high school and college literature courses.

 Mark Twain for Teachers